Skip to content

 Not every accident should become a lawsuit.
 I evaluate cases honestly, having represented both injured people and insurance companies.
 Three factors matter most: the severity of your injury, the available insurance coverage, and the clarity of liability.

 Severity matters because it determines your damages.
-A soft tissue injury that resolves in four weeks, even with treatment, might top out at $2,000–$5,000 in settlement value.
+A soft tissue injury that resolves in four weeks, even with treatment, might top out at $2,000 to $5,000 in settlement value.
 A herniated disc requiring physical therapy for months, or worse, surgery, opens the door to much larger claims.
 Medical records are everything.
 Get thorough documentation from your providers.

 Insurance coverage is the ceiling on your recovery.
-If the other driver has minimum coverage ($15,000 in Pennsylvania), that's your practical max, regardless of your actual damages.
-If they're uninsured or underinsured, your own uninsured motorist coverage kicks in.
+If the other driver has minimum coverage ($15,000 in Pennsylvania), that is your practical max, regardless of your actual damages.
+If they are uninsured or underinsured, your own uninsured motorist coverage kicks in.
 Check what you have.

 Common Bucks County Accident Locations and Patterns